pbzona/peep/README.md

 ## Development

 I run my sites on Ghost because the theme system is just insanely fun to work with.
 If you want to mess with my theme (or create your own), I recommend starting [here](https://docs.ghost.org/docs/install-local).
-Peep is compatible with Ghost v1.19 and above, so be sure to upgrade your local installation before running it.
+Peep is compatible with Ghost v1.19, and has been tested up to Ghost v1.22, so be sure to upgrade your local installation before running it.

 ## TODO